Here we’ll extensively cover the best methods for detailing your car’s interior.

 When you’re finished, dry the door completely with a clean towel.

 If your door panel is leather or vinyl, be sure to treat it with a leather or vinyl protectant.
 Fabric door panels can be treated with a fabric protectant to reduce staining and fading.

-Detailing Vinyl & Plastic Parts
+Detailing Vinyl And Plastic Parts

-Unlike cloth, the surfaces of vinyl and plastic generate static, which tends to attract dust.
+Unlike cloth, the surfaces of vinyl and plastic generate static which tends to attract dust.
 As a result, vinyl and plastic become grimy.

-Do not use regular household soap and water on your vinyl and plastic surfaces.
+But you can’t use regular household soap and water on your vinyl and plastic surfaces.
 Detergent will permanently remove the sheen from vinyl and plastic.
-Choose a cleaner made specifically for interior surfaces.
-One of my personal favorites is P21S Total Auto Wash, which is a quick spray-and-wipe solution with amazing cleaning power and a fresh citrus fragrance.
-It’s safe on all interior surfaces.

 - Spray vinyl, plastic and imitation leather surfaces with P21S Total Auto Wash or your favorite cleaner.